christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-It seems like the model has specific features dedicated to representing different aspects of the narrative.
+The model has specific features dedicated to representing different aspects of the narrative in the residual stream.
 For example, feature 61 focuses on *references to positions and locations in a narrative*.
 This feature has a high explanation score<sub>[<a href="https://openaipublic.blob.core.windows.net/neuron-explainer/paper/index.html#sec-algorithm-explain" title="Bills" rel="nofollow">17</a>]</sub>, showing that the model is correctly isolating different narrative elements through distinct features.

 <br>